papafotioy-arch/e-commerce-dataset/README.md

 - Clean and validate emails, removing invalid characters and flagging incorrect formats.
 - Normalize country values (e.g., GB, U.K., United Kingdom → UK).
 - Standardize categorical fields such as order status and marketing channel.
-- Remove duplicates using business‑logic keys.
+- Remove duplicates and null values, standardise negative numbers, using business‑logic keys.
 - Export the cleaned dataset for analysis.
 The final output is cleaned_orders.csv, ready for dashboards or further modeling.